K5-Z/heat-mental-health-greenspace-China/README.md

 If you use this code in your research, please cite:

-Green space-facilitated cooling mitigates heat-related mental ill-health: National, high spatiotemporal-resolution evidence from China
+Green space-facilitated cooling mitigates heat-related mental health risk: National, high spatiotemporal-resolution evidence from China